pjaskulski/myshortURL/README.md

 # bywayurl
-Easy service for handling links
+Easy service for handling links.
+For fun and learning.